Stop Addictions Naturally: Meditative Breathing Methods

-has numerous sides since one's success depends on the following factors:
+has many sides since one's success depends on the following factors:

 - presence of the past psychological or emotional trauma(s) that can be found in over 90% of people